MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/setup.md

 * Make sure you turn off swap on all your devices
 * Turn off the Ubuntu firewall or at least open all the relevant ports for K3s
     * I turned it off as I already have a firewall for my home network in place
-* Install openssh so the machines can talk to each other
+* Install openssh so the machines can talk to each other.
 * Install venv for python virtual environments
 * Set up all your devices for passwordless SSH between them by exchange SSH keys and quadruple check this before you run the playbook.
 * On the device you're going to run the playbook from set that one up for passwordless SSH with itself.
 I know it sounds goofy, but it can hang otherwise as Ansible connects to the host via SSH.
 FTR it will often just connect and run fine, but if it doesn't..